core-interaction/core-interaction.github.io/topic/html/index.md

 ### `<a>` are links

 The `href` (*H*ypertext *REF*erence) specifies a URL that the link points to, and the tag wraps the visible link text.
-The `href` can point to another, local HTML file (living in the same directory structure) or an external site.
+The `href` can point to another, local HTML file (living in the same directory structure) or an external page.

 ```html
 <a href="[https://www](https://www/).example.com">Links need attributes!
 I’ll explain.</a>